JVD66/Emacster/README.md

-**Emacster** provides the ability to issue  local or remote Termux/bash or Bash Shell or SSH commands to start up Emacs Servers in Batch Mode on demand, OR to issue commands to existing local or remote SSH connected devices over UNIX or TCP sockets, managing public key  generation and exchange for remote hosts differently for different supported platforms (Linux / UNIX , with **libssh2** for Linux / Android / Windows), to start up and Manage Emacs sessions, and to send Emacs Lisp (ELISP) expressions that create / destroy / modify (Edit)  Emacs Buffers in those instances, and can Display lists of Buffers, Buffers, and WebKit HTML Renderings of HTML Buffers, if **lib${X}WebKit**
+**Emacster** provides the ability to issue  local or remote Termux/bash or Bash Shell or SSH commands to start up Emacs Servers in Batch Mode on demand, OR to issue commands to existing local or remote SSH connected devices running Emacs Servers over UNIX or TCP  sockets, managing public key  generation and exchange for remote hosts differently for different supported platforms with **libssh2** and **OpenSSL** for (Linux / Android / Windows), to start up and Manage Emacs sessions, and to send Emacs Lisp (ELISP) expressions that create / destroy / modify (Edit)  Emacs Buffers in those instances, and can Display lists of Buffers, Buffers, and WebKit HTML Renderings of HTML Buffers, if **lib${X}WebKit**